Telerik-Verified-Plugins/AppleWatch/README.md

 Glances are readonly pages which can be accessed by swiping up from the watchface.
 Your app can push content to the glance at any time and the watch will display the latest state it received.
-Also, at the moment the glance is accessed by the user, the glance will request an update from your phone app by invoking the `applewatch.callback.onLoadGlance` method.
+Also, at the moment the glance is accessed by the user, the glance will request an update from your phone app by invoking the `applewatch.callback.onLoadGlanceRequest` method.
 If you don't provide it the glance will remain black.

 <img src="doc/pages/glance.png" width="268px" height="324px" alt="Glance"/>

 It's recommended that you do this on `deviceready` to configure the glance.
+Take a look at [our demo](demo/index.html) if you want a complete example.

-To create the UI shown above:
+To create the UI shown above, do:

 ```js
 function onGlanceRequestsUpdate() {